JamesSkemp/words/content/post/net-dataset-dump-c-sharp.md

 +++
-title = ".NET DataSet dump (C#)" summary = "What I'm using to dump/output the contents of a DataSet in .NET (C#)." draft = false comments = true date = "2008-10-18T16:36:00-05:00"
+title = ".NET DataSet dump (C#)" description = "What I'm using to dump/output the contents of a DataSet in .NET (C#)." draft = false comments = true date = "2008-10-18T16:36:00-05:00"